openenergymonitor/emontx4/docs/other_sensors.md

 ## Pulse counting

+- The pulse counting input on the emonTx4 is available as standard on the RJ45 socket (see pinout below).

+- The same pulse input can be configured for use on the first pluggable terminal block (closest to the RJ45 socket) as seen in the picture below with a solder bridge on solder jumper marked 'PULSE'.
+Solder bridge marked 'TMP' must also be removed.

+- The pinout of the terminal block is: GND, PULSE INPUT, 3.3V.

+- The pulse input is connected to PIN_PA6 on the AVR128DB48 microcontroller.

+- With custom firmware modification and correctly configured solder bridges, further pulse inputs could be added to the other terminal block inputs as well.
+The middle pin of the second terminal block can be connected to PIN_PA7, the middle pin of the third terminal block is connected to PIN_PF3 (alternatively analog input 19).

 ![emontx4_pulseinput.jpg](img/emontx4_pulseinput.jpg)

 ## Analog input

-It's possible to link analog input AIN19 (CT12) to right-most terminal block as shown below.
+It's possible to link analog input AIN19 (CT12) to right-most terminal block as shown below, the analog input is also available via the RJ45 socket (see pinout below).
 An example application is measuring flow rate using a Sika VFS which has an analog voltage output.

 ![emontx4_solderpad_analog.jpg](img/emontx4_solderpad_analog.jpg)